tawebbcn/bcn-webdev-checklists/slides-guidelines.md

 - Day 1: Intro, It's a ...
 - Day 2: User can ..., Challenges
 - Day 3: Learnings, If I were to start from scratch ...
-- Day 4: To DO, Highlights, DEMO
+- Day 4: To Do, Highlights, DEMO

 ## FEEDBACK